 More on Zuni Indian Jewelry Development

 What separates from other carvings is their use and power.
-A carving is decoration; a animal symbol
+A carving is decoration; a animal

-offers a connection to the larger world.
+symbol offers a connection to the larger world.
 Through a stone carved like a bear, one

 comes into contact with Bear, the embodiment of strength and introspection.

-Whether known as animals, charms, amulets, or talismans, these small objects, usually representing
+Whether known as animals, charms, amulets, or talismans, these small objects, usually

-added to embellish or emphasize the animal form.
+protection.
+Carving was added to embellish or emphasize the animal form.